jancarloviray/env/README.md

 Note that `./data` is shared and is required.

 To change between solarized light and dark theme, you must first change the terminal theme, then do a `:set background=light` or `:set background=dark` within Vim.

+## Roadmap

+- separate between minimal vs complete for slow or low-bandwidth environments
+- cache some setups such as vim, with option to update to latest

 ## Ideal Configuration